lucianmachado/sails-oracle-database/README.md

 ## Install

-oracledb driver module is a dependency, so before you install sails-oraddb you MUST read [How to Install](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) it.
+oracledb driver module is a dependency, so before you install sails-oradb you MUST read [How to Install](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) it.

 Install is through NPM.